tailwindlabs/tailwindcss.com/source/docs/plugins.blade.md

 addUtilities(newUtilities, variants('customPlugin'))
 ```

-Since `variants` could simply be a global list of variants to configure for every plugin in the whole project, using the `variants()` function lets you easily respect the user's configuration without reimplementing that logic yourself.
+Since `variants` could be a global list of variants to configure for every plugin in the whole project, using the `variants()` function lets you easily respect the user's configuration without reimplementing that logic yourself.

 ```js
 // tailwind.config.js